-This program will be available for sale to the general public starting on February 7, 2023.Want to purchase your tickets before then?
-Become a member today, or if you are already a member, log in to purchase your tickets.
+Become a member and save up to 20% on the price of your tickets!
+Join today If you are already a member, log in to access your member price.
 What Were They Thinking?: The Philosophies of Maimonides and Aquinas Evening Lecture/Seminar Wednesday, April 12, 2023 - 6:30 p.m. to 7:45 p.m.
 ET Add to calendar iCalendar Gmail Yahoo Mail Outlook Outlook.com Code: 1H0764 Location: This online program is presented on Zoom.
-Select your Tickets $20 Member $25 Non-Member Add to cart Reserving your tickets...
+Select your Tickets Login $20 Member 0 1 2 3 4 5 6 7 8 9 10 $25 Non-Member Add to cart Reserving your tickets...
 Resize text Moses Maimonides (left), and St. Thomas Aquinas (right) Maimonides and St. Thomas Aquinas are the two pre-eminent Jewish and Christian thinkers of the medieval period.
 They shared a passion for applying the rationalist methods of Aristotle to questions of belief.
 Maimonides’ Guide for the Perplexed sought to provide the minority Jewish community with the intellectual instruments to understand God in a context in which they contended with the much more populous and politically powerful Christian and Muslim majorities.
 In his Summa Theologica, Aquinas set out to address every conceivable issue that defined Christian thinking up to his time—from the question of God’s existence to the nature of good and evil to the treatment of non-Christians.
 Join Ori Z. Soltes, author and Georgetown University professor, in a consideration of how these two gigantic thinkers differ and where they share common ground, both generally and in particular—and how they offer relevance to our own world of thought and action.
 General Information View Common FAQs and Policies about our Online Programs on Zoom.